apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 3. Monitor Node & PODs

 - cAdvisor component of Kubelet has access to metrics of resourcse and can be used for monitoring solutions
+- livenessProbe, readinessProbe, startupProbe are part of kubelet

 ### CRD (Container Runtime Engine)
 - A container controller